NON-Encoding/NON-Encoding.github.io/index.md

 # *N*ull *O*r *N*ext*-E*ncoding

-**NONE** is a variable-length character encoding and code-page standard.
+**NONE** is a variable-length character encoding and code-page standard.<br/>
+While both encoding scheme and code-page can be used independently they are designed to go hand in hand.

 ## Principles
 1. Each character is identified by a single code, its character-code.